Climate change in New York City: Adaptation

-New York in 2009 launched a task force to advise on preparing city infrastructure for flooding, water shortages, and higher temperatures.
-The New York City water supply system has been built to provide for its water needs.
-The NYC Mayor's Office Climate Policy and Programs team is investing $20 billion to adapt the city's neighborhoods to climate change threats like flooding, heat, and sea level rise.
+In 2009, New York City launched a task force to advise on preparing city infrastructure for flooding, water shortages, and higher temperatures.
+The New York City water supply system was built to meet the city's water needs.
+The NYC Mayor's Office of Climate Policy and Programs is investing $20 billion to adapt the city's neighborhoods to climate change threats such as flooding, extreme heat, and sea level rise.

-The Lower Manhattan Coastal Resiliency initiative aims to address threats to the Financial District and surrounding neighborhoods.
+The Lower Manhattan Coastal Resiliency initiative aims to address flooding and climate-related threats to the Financial District and surrounding neighborhoods.

-In 2019, the city allocated $615 million for a 5.1 mile East Shore Seawall, a combined seawall and walkway on Staten Island, officially called the Staten Island Multi-Use Elevated Promenade.
+In 2019, the city allocated $615 million for a 5.1 mile East Shore Seawall - a combined seawall and walkway on Staten Island - officially called the Staten Island Multi-Use Elevated Promenade.

 Influences on New York City climate change

 The Emergency Planning and Community Right-to-Know Act of 1986 is intended to protect citizens against industrial toxic pollution.
 This information is available in order to keep track of increasing toxin releases and identify high toxic-releasing companies.
 Once these records are publicly released, individuals have the freedom to respond to that information however they please.
 If a shareholder of a specific facility is discouraged by the facility's amount of toxin releases, that person may choose to remove themselves as a shareholder.
 This is why is it important to minimize underreporting or overreporting of toxic emissions.
 Although this information is available to the public, New York seems to continue to struggle with keeping carbon emissions low.
 According to the NYC Mayor's Office of Sustainability, New York City generates 14 million tons of waste and recyclables annually at a cost of $300 million for residential waste alone.

 Scorecard has documented that the risk of cancer from New York County hazardous air pollutants in each category was almost always the same for each side of the spectrum (kids below poverty and kids above poverty, for example).
 The information also shows that the lower-income and minority groups emit a greater percentage of toxins and pollutants than others.
 Toxic disposal and storage facilities (TDSF) are built in low-income areas with lower-valued homes because those residing there are less likely to have the purchasing and political power to fight against it, unlike those living in high-income communities.
 This means that they will not have the means to make a change against this, so TSDF's are often built in low-income communities with lower-valued houses.
 Even so, the 2010 New York State Hazardous Waste Facility Siting Plan states that the number of commercial TSD facilities in New York have declined over time with 30 commercial TSD facilities in 1988 and 13 commercial TSD facilities in 2008.
 This is a positive and negative accomplishment, because there are fewer TSDF's in general, but there are increased usage and pollution emission levels at the few TSDF's that are available.